katie1205/Sales-Vizzes/README.md

  + color: A vector of colors to fill each trapezoidal phase section; defaults to yellow-green palette the same length as the given vector v.

-#### Power BI

-In Power BI, the function will be contained within a custom visualization that

 ### Sales_Funnel2

-This function is a wrapper for sales_funnel that addresses instances for which a funnel visualization would not make sense.
-The function returns the sales funnel only when there are two or more non-null and positive valued sections.
+A wrapper for sales_funnel that displays the funnel if there is more than one non-null and positive-valued section.
 Otherwise, a message is returned.